 Creating opportunities for interacting with nature

 We hold nature observation events and workshops involving experts, so that employees have opportunities to interact with plants and animals living around the Shiga Works.
-In fiscal 2017, these included making a moss interior and Christmas wreaths using natural materials found on site, and holding of nature observation events that involved families of employees.
+In fiscal 2018, these included making small ornaments from moss and Christmas wreaths using natural materials found on site, and holding of nature observation events that involved families of employees.

 Initiatives Outside the Company

-Participating in the Shiga Green Purchasing Network’s "Biodiversity and CSR Study Group"
+Participating in the Shiga Green-activity Network’s "Biodiversity and CSR Study Group"

-We have participated as a founding organization in the working group called "Biodiversity and Environmental/CSR Research Association" that was established within the Shiga Green Purchasing Network general incorporated association since 2015.
-We are taking action towards the goals of creating places for "learning fundamental knowledge about biodiversity", "knowing about the latest CSR trends focused on the field of biodiversity" and "communication between association members".
+We have participated as a founding organization in the working group called "Biodiversity and Environmental/CSR Research Association" that was established within the Shiga Green-activity Network general incorporated association since 2015.
+We are taking action towards the goals of creating places for "learning fundamental knowledge about biodiversity", "knowing about the latest CSR trends focused on the field of biodiversity" and "communication between association members."